-Recovering from any surgery can be tough, and a rhinoplasty, or nose job, is no different.
-This post will give you a few tips for a thorough and bump-free recovery.
+Recovering from any surgery can be tough, and a rhinoplasty (nose job) is no different.
+This post will give you a few rhinoplasty recovery tips for a thorough and bump-free experience.

 Keeping your head elevated is important as this can help the post-surgical swelling and bruising resolve more quickly.
 You will need to keep your head propped up whenever you are in bed, even while you sleep.
 This may be uncomfortable at times, so use a few pillows to make it as comfortable as possible.

 2. Keep Your Clothing Loose and Comfortable

 You may be the most stylish person among your friends, but during this recovery period you will need to keep things simple.
 While you are recovering, wear loose, comfortable shirts that button up in the front.
 If you pull t-shirts over your head during this time, you could risk injury to your still-healing nose.
 This can negatively affect the final effects of the rhinoplasty.